HTTP-RPC/Kilo/README.md

 Attempting to `put()` an ignored value will result in an `UnsupportedOperationException`.

 ## QueryBuilder and ResultSetAdapter
-The `QueryBuilder` class provides a fluent API for programmatically constructing and executing SQL queries.
+The `QueryBuilder` class provides support for programmatically constructing and executing SQL queries.
 For example, given the following table from the MySQL sample database:

 ```sql
 create table pet (